-Note 29 - Related Parties
+Note 30 - Related Parties

-During its meeting on December 17, 2015, the Board of Directors decided to separate the functions of Chairman of the Board and Chief Executive Officer.
-Effective January 1, 2016, Jean-Baptiste Rudelle became Executive Chairman and Eric Eichmann was appointed Chief Executive Officer.
-In the exercise of his responsibilities, Mr. Eichmann was assisted by Benoit Fouilland, Chief Financial Officer, and Romain Niccoli, Chief Product Officer.
+During its meeting on December 17, 2015, the board of directors decided to separate the functions of chairman of the board of directors and Chief Executive Officer.
+Effective January 1, 2016, Jean-Baptiste Rudelle became executive chairman and Eric Eichmann was appointed Chief Executive Officer.